 Our graduates have gone on to continue their studies at master's or doctoral level in a variety of science related professions (e.g. Ph.D., MD, DDO, DDS, VDM, or OD).
 Career options include positions within neuroscience, psychiatry, medicine, academia, pharmaceuticals, forensic science, health and allied health professionals, science writing and communications, and state and federal governmental science agencies such as CIA, FBI, NIH, CDC, or FDA.

-Working in the labs of the Neuroscience Suite, the Department of Psychology and Neuroscience faculty develops collaborative and mentoring relationships with students.
+Working in the labs of the Neuroscience Suite, the Neuroscience faculty develops collaborative and mentoring relationships with students.
 Their areas of research inquiry include neuromuscular transduction and plasticity, neurodevelopment of the olfactory system; and the neurobiology of emotional learning, pain modulation, and addiction.

 Unique Learning Opportunities